 I believe people are inherently oriented to heal and grow.
 Sometimes on the healing journey we need support to navigate difficult transitions, especially if old traumas are clouding our current vision.
 My role as a psychologist is to accompany you on your personal path.
-I use multiple therapeutic modalities including EMDR, Acceptance and Commitment therapy, Dialectical Behavioral Therapy, Mindfulness, and Mindful Self-Compassion to help people discover their values, set goals, and live with vitality.
+I use multiple therapeutic modalities including EMDR, Acceptance and Commitment therapy, Exposure with Response Prevention (ERP), Dialectical Behavioral Therapy, Mindfulness, and Mindful Self-Compassion to help people discover their values, set goals, and live with vitality.

 Eating and Body Image Recovery

 Even if you don’t remember it, there was a time when you delighted in your body.
 As an infant you excitedly discovered your feet and hands.
 You experienced the joys of touch, movement, and taste without any idea that your body was something that would one day be judged or that your body was supposed to look a certain way.
 That natural connection with our body as an avenue to joy is often lost as soon as we internalize judgments about how we are supposed to look, how we are supposed to eat, and how we are supposed to organize our emotions and behavior.